 Data of importance for geology are obtained by the echo soundings that are made at frequent intervals during the sailing, and by wire soundings with a bottom sampler at each station.
 Dr. Ph.
-H. Kuenen, the geologist, is responsible for the latter.
+H. Kuenen,

 The task of the biologist, Dr. H. Boschma, is confined to investigations which may help to give a better understanding of geological phenomena.
 At sea the biological work consists of the collection of plankton-surface catches at nearly every station, and, occasionally, catches with closing nets or large tow-nets for macroplankton.
 Every now and then (twice or thrice a month) a couple of days are spent ashore together with Dr. Kuenen; then collections are made of the animals inhabiting the reefs and the shore.
-The results of the investigations ashore are mostly of local interest, but these observations logical, and biological work, not such as would be of purely chemical interest; hence determinations of salinity, oxygen content, alkalinity, and pH were on reefs and reef islands will no doubt prove to be of more general importance when viewed as a whole.
+The results of the investigations ashore are mostly of local interest, but these observations on reefs and reef islands will no doubt prove to be of more general importance when viewed as a on the present depth chart.

 To the small number of existing wire soundings off the shelves many thousands of echo soundings are being added.
-These will enable us to make corrections on the present depth chart.
+These will enable us to make corrections calculation of currents in various layers by the methods of dynamical oceanography.